Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 The MILP model presented in this subsection differs from the previous model, Model~\ref{mod2}, in the formulation of time windows and ride time constraints.
 In Model~\ref{mod2}, the ride time constraints are modeled as big-M constraints that are used to deactivate the respective constraints for pick-up and drop-off nodes that are not contained in a vehicle's tour.
 By reformulating the time window constraints and using the relationship between earliest pick-up and latest drop-off times, the numerically unfavorable big-M constraints can be replaced by simpler constraints in the following model (Model~\ref{mod3}).
 This model is faster to solve which is verified by the numerical experiments presented in Section~\ref{sec:experiments}.

 In this model, the ride time constraints, which ensure that a user does not spend more than $L_i$ minutes in the vehicle, are given by

-To show that these constraints, together with a reformulation of constraints \eqref{timewindows}, reflect the modeling assumptions, we first observe that in general applications of DARP, as described for example in \cite{Cordeau2006}, users often formulate \emph{inbound} requests and \emph{outbound} requests.
+To show that these constraints, together with a reformulation of constraints \eqref{timewindows1}, reflect the modeling assumptions, we first observe that in general applications of the DARP, as described for example in \cite{Cordeau2006}, users often formulate \emph{inbound} requests and \emph{outbound} requests.
 In the first case, users specify a desired departure time from the origin, while in the case of an outbound request, users specify a desired arrival time at the destination.
-In both cases a time window is constructed around the desired time, so that we end up with a pick-up time window for inbound requests and a drop-off time window for outbound requests.
+In both cases a time window of a fixed length $TW$ is constructed from the desired time, so that we end up with a pick-up time window of length $TW = \ell_{i^+}-e_{i^+}$ for an inbound request and a drop-off time window of length $TW=\ell_{i^-}-e_{i^-}$ for an outbound request.
 Now the remaining time window is constructed as follows (based on \cite{Cordeau2006}): For an inbound request the drop-off time window is given by the bounds

 where $t_i$ denotes the direct travel time $t_{(v,w)}$ from a node $v\in V_{i^+}$ to a node $w\in V_{i^-}$ , i.e.\ $t_i = t_{(v,w)}$ with $v = (i^+,0,\ldots,0)$ and $w = (i^-,0,\ldots,0)$.
 Similarly, for an outbound request the pick-up time window is defined by